dfisch10/CS3280Assignment1/README.md

 # CS3280Assignment1

 Assignment #1 for CS-3280 required us to consider how posts on Facebook look, and have us write a console application that mimics how the UI on Facebook would display when friends like your post.
-The output for the application was created using the following rule:
+The output for the application was created using the following rules:

 - If no one likes your post, it doesn’t display anything.
 - If only one person likes your post, it displays [Friend’s Name] likes your post